aumpierre-unb/Psychrometrics.jl/README.md

 ### **satPress**

 `satPress` computes
-the saturation pressure psat (in pa) of humid air given the dry bulb temperature Tdry (in K).
+the saturation pressure (in Pa) of humid air given the dry bulb temperature (in K).

 **Syntax:**